-If you want to use your current settings as start point, select "Start from current values".
-Otherwise values will be set to zero in the beginning.
+If you want to use your current settings as a start point, select "Start from current values".
+Otherwise the auto-tuning process will start from zero values.
+In this case the auto-tuning program will perform an additional test for each axis to detect initial parameters.